 Exporting Medicines from India: The Whole Process

 In accordance with the foreign trade policy, the pharmaceutical companies that are registered are only eligible to export medicines from India.
 Any pharmaceutical company must first get registered with the Director-General of Foreign Trade and thereafter make an application for import export code.
-After due considerations of fulfilling the requisite documentation, the step ahead lies in keeping in touch with the individuals from the importing countries and tapping on the interested buyers.
+After due consideration of fulfilling the requisite documentation, the step ahead lies in keeping in touch with the individuals from the importing countries and tapping on the interested buyers.

 The very next step lies in getting familiar with the rules and regulations of the importing country and readily registering the product to avoid future stumbling blocks.
 After fetching approval from the importing country, the same is required to be obtained from the Drug Controller General of India since medicines constitute an essential commodity that casts a serious impact on a person’s life.